Triglav (mythology): Sources and history

 In Latin records, this theonym is noted as Triglau, Trigelaw, Trigelau, Triglou, Triglaff, Trigeloff.

-Information about Triglav come from three sources, the oldest being Life of Saint Otto, Bishop of Bamberg (Vita Prieflingensis) by an anonymous monk from Prüfening Abbey, written by 1146, the second source is the 1151 Life of Saint Otto, Bishop of Bamberg by the monk Ebo, the third is Dialog on the Life of Saint Otto of Bamberg by the monk Herbord, written around 1158-1159.
+Information about Triglav comes from three sources, the oldest being Life of Saint Otto, Bishop of Bamberg (Vita Prieflingensis) by an anonymous monk from Prüfening Abbey, written by 1146, the second source is the 1151 Life of Saint Otto, Bishop of Bamberg by the monk Ebo, the third is Dialog on the Life of Saint Otto of Bamberg by the monk Herbord, written around 1158-1159.
 These sources are biographies of St. Otto of Bamberg and describe his Christianization missions among the Baltic Slavs.